 Somehow we’ve gotten to a point where resting and recharging is looked down upon, as though it is a sign of weakness.
 We’ve given people (family, friends, clients) 24 hour access to our lives through social media notifications, texting, and email.
-Who are we kidding…we got the email because we don’t set our phones down for 2 minutes.
+Who are we kidding…of course, we got the email because we don’t set our phones down for 2 minutes.
 Right?

 Or what about “the hustle”?
 Now a 40 hour work week is somehow less than “full time.”
 It’s not enough to have one job, you’ve got to have a side hustle, too.
 Between work, constantly checking our phones, and the bombardment of “news” media, our brains and life in general never stop spinning.